How to help your child learn to read.

 Throughout the school, the English curriculum enables children to develop the necessary skills to become successful readers and writers and we place a high emphasis on enjoyment.
 Alongside the formal teaching of reading, phonics, grammar, spelling and creative writing, we encourage good speaking and listening skills.

-The curriculum is delivered in a variety of ways such as whole class teaching, paired and group work and independent.
+The curriculum is delivered in a variety of ways such as whole class teaching, paired, group and independent learning.
 We are aware that different children learn in different ways and so try to accommodate all learning styles.

 Click here for more information.